 - Step 1Add Spotify music to AudFree

 - Please launch AudFree Spotify Music Converter on your computer and Spotify app will launch automatically.
 And then there are two ways to load Spotify songs that you'd like to add to InShot, which are respectively dragging & dropping Spotify music to the main interface, or copying & pasting the Spotify link to the search box of AudFree.
 Then click the '+' button.

 - Step 2Set Spotify output format for InShot

-- When all settings are ready, it's time to convert Spotify music to InShot compatible audio files by simply clicking the 'Convert' button at the bottom-right corner.
-It will work at 5X faster speed to download Spotify songs.
+- When all settings are ready, it's time to download and convert Spotify music to InShot compatible audio files by simply clicking the 'Convert' button at the bottom-right corner.
+It will work at 5X faster speed to download music from Spotify to computer.
 But to make the conversion process more stable, you can also check the mark before the '1X' speed in the settings windows in Step 2.

-Part 2.
-How to Import Music to InShot from Spotify
+Part 3.
+How to Import Music from Spotify to InShot

-Within a few moments, you will have the downloaded Spotify songs at hand and ready to add Spotify to InShot videos.
+Within a few moments, you will have music downloaded from Spotify on your local computer and they are ready to be added to InShot videos.

 Before getting started, you need to transfer the downloaded Spotify music to your phone via a USB cable or email.
 Make sure you have installed the InShot app on your iOS/Android devices.
-After downloading it on your mobile devices, you can follow the steps below on how to add music to InShot app from Spotify.
+After downloading it on your mobile devices, you can follow the steps below on how to add Spotify music to InShot video editor app.
 Here we use an iOS device as a display.